xtbc17s1/thing-list/README.md

 ## Day 7 Homework

 * When the checkbox is checked, mark the corresponding Thing as _completed_.
-* Be sure this gets synced to Firebase and that it persists across page refreshed.
+* Be sure this gets synced to Firebase and that it persists across page refreshes.

 ### Super Mega Bonus Credit